hsato1/Bipartite-Graph-Based-Recommendation-/README.md

 # Graph Based Recommendation System Approach with Random Walk Algorithm

 ## Name
-Hiroki Sato (Under Supervision of Dr. Daniel S Myers at Rollins College)
+Hiroki Sato (With help of Dr. Daniel S Myers at Rollins College)

 ## Description
 I have been inspired by what artificial intelligence is capable of and how extensively it can be used to better our society.
 The recommendation engine is a great example of artificial intelligence as an application.